quickwit-oss/quickwit/docs/log-management/send-logs/send-docker-logs.md

 To send docker container logs into Quickwit, you just need to setup an OpenTelemetry Collector with the file logs receiver.
 In this tutorial, we will use `docker compose` to start the collector and Quickwit.

-You only needs a minute to get you Quickwit log UI!
+You only need a minute to get your Quickwit log UI!

 ![Quickwit UI Logs](../../assets/images/screenshot-quickwit-ui-docker-compose-logs.png)